-An international team including members of the Art Institute of Chicago, the Palazzo Altemps Museum in Rome and the University of Chicago used new technologies to make an improbable discovery about two portraits of Antinous.
+An international team, including members of the Art Institute of Chicago, the Palazzo Altemps Museum in Rome and the University of Chicago, used new technologies to make an incredible discovery about two portraits of Antinous.

 The years of research that led to this discovery were the focus of an exhibition titled “A Portrait of Antinous, in Two Parts” at the Art Institute of Chicago (opened on April 2, 2016) and another one titled “Antinoo.
 Un ritratto in due parti” at the Palazzo Altemps in Rome (opened on September 15, 2016).

-The two portraits in question are a bust in the collection of Palazzo Altemps in Rome (known as the Ludovisi Antinous) as well as a fragment of a marble head belonging to the Art Institute of Chicago.
+The two portraits in question are a bust in the collection of Palazzo Altemps in Rome (known as the Ludovisi Antinous) and a fragment of a marble head belonging to the Art Institute of Chicago.

-The Art Institute’s fragment, comprising of most of Antinous’ face and his distinctive thick curly hair, entered the Art Institute of Chicago’s collection in 1922.
+The Art Institute’s fragment, comprising most of Antinous’ face and his distinctive thick curly hair, entered the Art Institute of Chicago’s collection in 1922.
 While in Rome in April 1898, Charles L. Hutchinson, the Art Institute of Chicago’s first president, bought this fragment for his private collection to the artist and antiquarian Attilio Simonetti.
-It made its first appearance in 1913 in an article published in the Art in America magazine.
-The accompanying photograph depicted the youth’s head in right profile mounted as a high-relief on a marble plaque.
+It first appeared in 1913 in an article published in the Art in America magazine.
+The accompanying photograph depicted the youth’s head in right profile mounted as a high relief on a marble plaque.

-Simonetti’s claim that the Chicago head came from a relief was incorrect but his identification of the subject was right.
-The lock-scheme and facial iconography definitely belonged to one of the two main portrait types of Antinous.
+Simonetti’s claim that the Chicago’s head came from a relief was incorrect, but his identification of the subject was right.
+The lock scheme and facial iconography belonged to one of the two main portrait types of Antinous.

-In 2005, on a trip to Rome, W. Raymond Johnson, an Egyptologist at the University of Chicago, suggested the theory that the Chicago’s fragment was originally part of the bust of Antinous that was housed at the Palazzo Altemps museum.
-The marble bust once belonged to the Ludovisi family who assembled the most prestigious collection of ancient sculptures in Rome (today 104 sculptures from the Ludovisi collection are on display at the Palazzo Altemps).
+In 2005, on a trip to Rome, W. Raymond Johnson, an Egyptologist at the University of Chicago, suggested the theory that the Chicago’s fragment was originally part of Antinous’s bust housed at the Palazzo Altemps museum.
+The marble bust once belonged to the Ludovisi family, who assembled the most prestigious collection of ancient sculptures in Rome (today, 104 sculptures from the Ludovisi collection are on display at the Palazzo Altemps).
 After the original ancient face of Antinous was broken at some unknown time (perhaps even before it entered the Ludovisi collection), the bust received a replacement face by the mid-18th century.
-Only the chest, neck and the back of the head were part of the original bust.
+Only the chest, neck and back of the head were part of the original bust.
 The bust remained on display in the Villa until the late 19th century.
-On 1901 the Italian State purchased the most important works from the Ludovisi collection, including the Antinous bust which has been on permanent display in the Museum of Palazzo Altemps since 1997.
+In 1901 the Italian State purchased the most important works from the Ludovisi collection, including the Antinous bust, which has been on permanent display in the Museum of Palazzo Altemps since 1997.

 A short video outlines the steps scholars took to follow Johnson’s lead and ultimately reunite the two pieces.

 The exhibitions in Chicago and Rome were devoted to this fascinating discovery.
-Both shows were centered around the two marble sculptures portraying Antinous.
-The Chicago fragment and the bust from the Palazzo Altemps were displayed together along with the full-scale plaster cast reconstruction that gave the impression of its original appearance in antiquity.
-Laser scanning and three-dimensional printing were used to produce a mold from which the plaster replica was created.
+Both shows were centred around the two marble sculptures portraying Antinous.
+The Chicago fragment and the bust from the Palazzo Altemps were displayed together with the full-scale plaster cast reconstruction that gave the impression of its original appearance in antiquity.
+Laser scanning and three-dimensional printing were used to produce a mould from which the plaster replica was created.

 Among the pieces on display at the Art Institute in Chicago was also a bust depicting Antinous in the guise of the Egyptian god Osiris.
 The bust, from the Thomas Hope collection (1769-1831), is said to be from Hadrian’s Villa and was rediscovered in Thornbridge Hall, Derbyshire, in 2010.
-In addition, four bronze coins of Antinous, on loan from the American Numismatic Society, featured alongside the busts: a coin minted in Mantinea, another one from Ancyra, and two drachms from Alexandria.
+In addition, on loan from the American Numismatic Society, four bronze coins of Antinous featured alongside the busts: a coin minted in Mantinea, another from Ancyra, and two drachms from Alexandria.

 - Karen Manchester, “Cat.
 9 Fragment of a Portrait Head of Antinous: Curatorial Entry,” in Roman Art at the Art Institute of Chicago (Art Institute of Chicago, 2016), para 3.